zwang695/alexa-skills-list/README.md

 *Alexa, open High Low.*

 This is the number guessing game of “higher or lower.”
-In this game, Alexa chooses a number and you try to guess it or you can play the other way around.
+In this game, you chooses a number and Alexa will try to guess it or you can play the other way around.

 ***